 clt_demo(bimodal, "Bimodal mixture")

-Run this and you will see it unfold in real time.
-The die-roll distribution (uniform) transforms into a bell curve faster than the others — because uniform is already symmetric and thin-tailed.
-The exponential is skewed, so the sample mean distribution stays visibly right-skewed at n = 5 and only looks properly normal by n = 30 or so.
-The bimodal case is the most dramatic: the raw data has two separated humps, yet their average converges to a single normal curve centered between the two modes.
+Running this code reveals the phenomenon directly.
+The die-roll distribution (uniform) transforms into a bell curve more rapidly than the others because the uniform distribution is already symmetric and thin-tailed.
+The exponential distribution is skewed, so the sample-mean distribution remains visibly right-skewed at n = 5 and approaches normality only around n = 30.
+The bimodal case is the most striking: the raw data exhibits two distinct modes, yet the distribution of their averages converges to a single normal curve centred between them.

-A small efficiency tip if you scale this up: you can vectorize.
-Instead of a Python list comprehension of N sample means, draw a (NUM_SAMPLES, n) matrix in one call and take the mean along axis=1:
+A minor efficiency consideration becomes relevant at scale: the computation can be vectorized.
+Rather than using a Python list comprehension for N sample means, one may draw an entire (NUM_SAMPLES, n) matrix in a single call and compute the mean along axis=1:

 # Vectorized version — 10× to 100× faster for large NUM_SAMPLES.